-The Hawthorns Area Public Access Framework (Attachment 3) outlines proposed public access-related resource and land management considerations to inform, frame, and guide the third phase of the Hawthorns Area Plan project (Programming/Conceptual Planning), which includes engagement of the PAWG.
+The Hawthorns Area Public Access Framework (Attachment 3) outlines proposed public access-related resource and land management considerations to inform, frame, and guide Phase 3: Programming/Conceptual Planning, which includes engagement of the PAWG.
 While there will be broader considerations included in the future Hawthorns Area Plan, the Public Access Framework encompasses natural, cultural, and aesthetic resource management considerations and ongoing operations and maintenance needs directly related to and focused on public access.
 Overarching considerations for all topic areas and associated actions include diversity, equity, and inclusion; climate change; financial sustainability; the District's mission; and the Board-approved vision and goals for the Hawthorns Area.